Hawkar-usls/Hrain/README.md

-# HRain — Offline Mind-Mapping Engine for BCI
+# HRain — Offline/Online Mind-Mapping Engine for BCI

 Pure manual version of iNaiHR.
 No internet.
 No API key.
 No external data transfer.